Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Time- Make time for your loved ones and prioritise them because you will never regret it.
 Watching Netflix won’t keep you warm at night when you’re 90.
 Make time to call the people you love, spend time with your family, educate little kids who look to you as a role model, and enjoy going places with people that you find yourself dismissing (like your parents or extended family).

 - Radiate positivity and make people feel good about themselves.
 It’ll reflect back to you.
 Don’t expect things that people do for you or take them for granted- no one ‘owes’ you anything.
-In reality, we as people don’t deserve anything other than our human rights.
 So appreciate everything that people, including your friends and family, do for you.

 - Don’t be self-deprecating in front of yourself or others.
-Stop putting yourself down or throwing the words ‘dumb’ and ‘crazy’ around.
-People don’t need to know your faults, don’t draw attention to them.
+Stop putting yourself down or throwing demeaning words around about yourself People don’t need to know your faults or insecurities, don’t draw attention to them.

 - Stare people directly in the eye and walk with your head held high, especially after an awkward or uncomfortable situation.